Gonadal and metabolic hormone modulation of hypothalamic neuronal excitability and control of homeostasis

 The female gonadal steroid 17β-estradiol is a pleiotropic hormone that has widespread actions not only in reproductive tissues but also has pronounced effects in the central nervous system (CNS).
 For over thirty years my laboratory has been studying the actions of estradiol in the CNS, specifically in hypothalamic neurons that control homeostasis and behavior using molecular, electrophysiological and more recently optogenetic techniques.

 In collaboration with Drs.
-Oline Ronnekleiv and Tom Scanlan in the Department, we have developed a new non-steroidal compound that mimics the actions of estrogen in proopiomelanocortin (POMC) neurons called STX (Figure 1).
-We have discovered that estrogen acts directly on these neurons via a novel estrogen G protein-coupled receptor to alter their activity.
-This unique membrane-associated estrogen receptor (mER) is Gq-coupled to activation of a phospholipase C-protein kinase C-protein kinase A pathway leading to desensitization of m-opioid and GABAB receptors in POMC and GABA neurons (Figure 2).
-We use several transgenic mouse models in which POMC, neuropeptide Y or kisspeptin neurons are tagged with green fluorescence protein in order to selectively target these neurons in the brain slice preparation using visualized patch recording.
-Using these transgenic mice we are identifying other channels which are targets for the mER signaling pathway and its cross-talk with other neurotransmitter (e.g., serotonin) and hormones (e.g., leptin) signaling pathways.
+Oline Ronnekleiv and Tom Scanlan in the Department, we developed a novel non-steroidal compound, STX that mimics the rapid membrane actions of estradiol in hypothalamic neurons (Figure 1).
+We discovered that STX and estradiol act directly on these neurons via a G protein-coupled receptor to alter their activity.
+This unique membrane-associated estrogen receptor is Gq-coupled to activation of a phospholipase C-protein kinase C-protein kinase A pathway leading to desensitization of μ-opioid and GABAB receptors in POMC neurons (Figure 2), but sensitization of these Gαi,o-coupled receptors in NPY/AgRP neurons.
+We use two different experimental models.
+One model is the female guinea pig whose reproductive cycle mimics that of the human and therefore is ideal for doing whole-animal experiments (see below).
+Another model is the transgenic female mouse in which we can target POMC-Cre and NPY/AgRP-Cre (cells express green fluorescence protein) for whole cell recording and also deliver viral vectors to express channel-rhodopsin for elucidating downstream synaptic targets that are responsive to gonadal and metabolic hormones.